Extremal Numbers of Hypergraph Suspensions of Even Cycles: Lower bounds on

 The proof of Proposition~\ref{prop:a-to-a1-000} is technical.
-Before looking at the proof, we note an important consequence: it is sufficient to analyze the girths of the link graphs of the vertices $(a_1,0,\ldots,0)\in A$ for $a_1\in\bbF_q$.
-In fact, it is seen that the truncated 3-graphs $D_3(k,q)$ have exactly two kinds of links.
+Before looking at the proof, we note an important consequence: to analyze the girths of every vertex of $\D_3(k,q)$, it is sufficient to analyze the girths of the link graphs of the vertices $(a_1,{0,\ldots,0})_{A_k}$ for $a_1\in\bbF_q$.
+In fact, it is seen that the truncated 3-graphs $\D_3(k,q)$ have exactly two kinds of links.

-\begin{prop} If $3\mid q$, then the 3-graph $D_3(k,q)$ admits exactly two classes of link graphs, one of which is $D(k,q)$. \end{prop}
+\begin{prop} If $q$ is a power of $3$, then the 3-graph $\D_3(k,q)$ admits exactly two classes of link graphs, one of which is $\D(k,q)$. \end{prop}

 Now, we present the proofs of Propositions~\ref{prop:a-to-a1-000} and \ref{prop:D3kq-twolinks}.